Botmasher/syllables-names-generator/README.md

 Identified tasks for maintenance and improvement:
 - [ ] peel this list pff and format it as its own doc
 - [ ] go through tasks in py files and organize them in the doc
+- [ ] weighting and ordering of phonemes, syllables, rules for choosing and applying

 ## Contributing